GiantRobato/thrustCurveGenerator/README.md

 - [ ] document how to add more ports
 - [ ] create export button
 - [ ] add ability to adjust min and max of sliders (buttons maybe?)
+- [ ] OPTIONAL - make control panel scrollable to allow for large number of sliders

 ## Code Notes